IdeasLabUT/dynetworkx/dydoc/source/tutorial.rst

 Nodes
 -----

-Using DyNetworkX's :class:`IntervalGraph.load_from_txt` method, the graph ``IG`` can be grown by importing an existing network.
+Using DyNetworkX's :meth:`IntervalGraph.load_from_txt` method, the graph ``IG`` can be grown by importing an existing network.
 However, we first look at simple ways to manipulate an interval graph.
 The simplest form is adding a single node,